zhangjinshui-nerveee/zhangjinshui-nerveee.github.io/_posts/blogs/2024-01-01-computer-simple.md

 - Inkscape: it's as functional as Adobe Illustrator, but free and open source.
 - terminal.
 Microsoft is a notorious company, however, their powershell is fairly neat.
 (Of course, it might still not be as good as bash or zsh, but it's much better than other microsoft products.)
 - wsl2: another decent outcome from MS. It's much better than running on a virtual machine, and it feels like a real Linux.
+- ai in terminal: gemini-cli is definitely big news.
+Though, it seems to me that it has too much power over my computer (read / write files).
+I would be cautious about it if I am ever going to use it.
+Instead, something simpler such as [shell-gpt](https://github.com/TheR1D/shell_gpt) would be more reasonable and safer to use.